 Prayag Consulting, a leading technology marketing firm, recently interviewed the President of Saigun Technologies and the Chief Architect of Empxtrack, Tushar Bhatia, regarding the trends in HR Technology, the future of Human Resources management and entrepreneurship.
 Here are excerpts from the interview that appeared in their newsletter Focal Point.

-What the future holds for HR technology
+What the future holds for Human Resources Management

+Let’s see what the future holds for human resources management.
 With the baby boomer generation retiring, there is a massive talent shortage in western countries.
 Organizations will have to optimize their workforce to deliver at the lowest possible manpower requirements, and any solution that can help them do this effectively will be a sure winner.

 The maturing of Internet based technology platforms, acceptance of the SaaS concept by the market at large, good security standards, and low cost of bandwidth are further enablers.
 We are fortunately in a good period, at the right time, and hope to capitalize on the trend.

 On competition in HR technology domain

 The HR software products industry, fortunately for us, is very fragmented with lots of providers in niche areas.
 We were among the first few companies to offer an integrated solution which covers the entire gamut of HR activities.
 Incidentally, this is our value proposition too.

 Moreover, the market is evolving with a huge growth opportunity across the world.
 Some estimate this to be a $600 billion market by 2015, and we are looking for a sizeable chunk of it.
 Having said this, the biggest challenge is adapting the solution to the regulatory needs and HR processes of all our target markets as well as building a solution for a global enterprise.

 On the pleasures and pains of being an entrepreneur